>1. What two things should Christian's desire? (1a)

 * 1 Corinthians 14:1a "Follow the way of love and eagerly desire spiritual gifts"

-* Paul is continuing and concluding his point about gifts of the Spirit with how the gifts are to be used when they come together as a group.
+Paul continues and concludes his point about the gifts of the Spirit by explaining how they are to be used when they come together as a group.
 Some congregations call the gathering a mass, a worship service, a joyful celebration, a Bible study, or simply a gathering.

 First, he states that speaking in tongues should not be done when they are gathered as a group unless someone can interpret what they are saying.
-The reasons are because tongues are for self-edification and if a stranger would come in during the gathering they would think they are all drunk.
+The reasons are that tongues are for self-edification, and if a stranger came in during the gathering, they would think they are all drunk.
+(1-25)

 Second, only a few are to sing a hymn or song.
 He does not specify the style or the meaning of the lyrics.
-He does not include or exclude instruments.
+He neither includes nor excludes instruments.
 He does say it should be done in turn.
+(26-28)

-Third, he says that two or perhaps three prophets should speak and the others should weigh carefully what is said.
-A prophet then is called today a pastor, priest, shepherd, missionary, evangelist, and speaker.
+Third, he says that two or perhaps three prophets should speak, and the others should weigh carefully what is said.
+A prophet, then, is called today a pastor, priest, shepherd, missionary, evangelist, and speaker.
 Those who speak should speak in turn, not all at once.
+(29-33a)

 Fourth, Paul wrote that women should remain silent.
-Today this is shocking and labeled as anti-women.
-The reason Moses wrote this and Paul agreed was not that women are not intelligent.
-It's because they were not educated in ages past.
-Most could not read the Bible.
-The speakers should be educated.
+Today, this is shocking and labeled as anti-women.
+The reason Moses wrote this and Paul agreed was not that women are unintelligent.
+Rather, they were not educated in ages past and therefore, could not read the Bible.
+The speakers should be able to read.
 I have great respect for two ladies who taught the Bible for many years at church.
-I spoke to one yesterday who went to the same seminary as Bily Graham.
-Her knowledge of the Bible and 60 years of teaching is clearly a gift of the Spirit.
+I spoke to one yesterday who went to the same seminary as Billy Graham.
+Her knowledge of the Bible and 60 years of teaching are clearly a gift of the Spirit.
+(33b-40)

 >What is the gift of prophecy?
 (1b)